mozman/ezdxf/docs/source/howto/document.rst

     The :mod:`ezdxf.zoom` module uses the :mod:`ezdxf.bbox` module to calculate the bounding boxes for DXF entities.
-Read the documentation for the :mod:`~ezdxf.bbox` module to understand its limitations.
+Read the documentation for the :mod:`~ezdxf.bbox` module to understand its limitations and the calculation for large documents can take a while!

 .. _header variables: http://help.autodesk.com/view/OARX/2018/ENU/?guid=GUID-A85E8E67-27CD-4C59-BE61-4DC9FADBE74A